kevspadillo/docker-angular-zf2-gdrive/Readme.md

-# Dockerize Angular and Zend Framework 2 Google Drive Uploader
+# Dockerize Angular and ZF2 Rest API for Google Drive Uploader

 Simple file uploader to Google Drive build on top of Docker using Angular as client application and Zend Framework 2 as REST API.